Hardwood Buying Checklist

 Colors, Finishes and More – learn about the finer details of hardwood flooring, including color options, finish types, edge details, lengths, widths, inlays and installation patterns.

 Moldings, Trims and More – learn about the different types of moldings, trims and transition pieces you will need to complete your project

 Where Should I Buy My Hardwood Floor?

-Another consideration lies in where the purchase will be made.
+Another consideration in the hardwood buying checklist lies in where the purchase will be made.
 There are many offline traditional brick and mortar establishments; however, making the purchase online may provide additional cost savings.

 Either way, it is best to go with someone who you feel is knowledgeable and that you can trust.
 Beyond product knowledge, the question below may help you decide who is the best choice to buy from.